Autism is complex and varied, and there is a lot to learn about it!

 Autism is also called autism spectrum disorder, or ASD.
 This name reflects that there is a wide spectrum — or range — of how severely a child may be affected, and in what ways.
 It can be very different in different kids.

 Autism has to do with brain growth and development.
+Autistic people may experience the world around them--especially sensory information-- in different ways than what we are used to.
 It can affect people's social interactions, communication, and behaviors.

 Autism does not limit how smart kids are!
-Children with autism can be very smart and talented, sometimes in very specific and impressive ways.
+Children on the spectrum can be very smart and talented, just like anyone else.

-expressing themselves or reading the expressions of other people
+challenges expressing themselves in typical ways, or reading the expressions of other people

 repetitive physical behaviors

-sensitivity to things like noise or textures of clothing
+extra sensitivity to things like noise, light or textures of clothing

 a need to have a very structured routine, and a tendency to get upset easily